 As we experienced teachers grow into the strengths our of classroom management and master the knowledge of our grade, we cannot afford to lose how we present ourselves to our students or in the public eye.
 We are representing the education profession.
 The more years we teach, the more years we need to take even greater care to guard that perception.

-Teaching is an exhausting, often fifty plus hour a week career.
+Teaching is an exhausting, often fifty-plus hours a week in the classroom.
 Yet, we can ill afford to let that show on our faces.
 Take a look at your relaxed facial demeanor in the privacy of your own home.
 Do the corners of your mouth involuntarily turn downward when relaxed?
 Perhaps because of this when you are monitoring student engagement they think you are angry, even intimidating.
 This is how I felt regarding my high school Algebra instructor.
-Not so with my English teacher who exuded friendliness even when passing back papers.
+Not so with my English teacher, who exuded friendliness even when passing back papers.

 Dress & Appearance

 Yet your smile is only the initiation of your climb to greater heights of professional respect.
 I once mentored a student teacher who could not engage the students because of her appearance.
-She arrived daily with greasy hair, that made a statement alright.
+She arrived daily with greasy hair, and it made a definite statement.
 It said, “I don’t believe a current hairstyle or my graying hair should matter to you if it doesn’t matter to me.”
-Her clothing was always dark hues of grays and browns with crooked sweaters.
-No matter how talented she was, she was presenting an image of herself that was unprofessional as well as dull and interesting to my middle school students.
+Her clothing was always dark hues–grays and browns on crooked sweaters.
+No matter how talented she was, she was presenting an image of herself that was unprofessional as well as dull and uninteresting to my middle school students.

 Next, we move from your mirror to your closet.
-Male teachers, no, you don’t have to wear a tie every day, but give everyone a break from your pastel, short sleeve dress shirts.
+Male teachers: No, you don’t have to wear a tie every day, but give everyone a break from your pastel, short sleeve dress shirts.
 Bright, rich, and deep or vivid colors, appropriate to the classroom, attract and engage your learners.
-This applies to we ladies too.
+This applies to the ladies, as well.
 Even if you teach PE, gentlemen, too, need to exude neatness as well as updated shirts and pressed slacks to go with that new enthusiastic smile.
-The effort is greater the closer one gets to retirement, but the pay off is respect, respect, respect.
+The effort is greater the closer one gets to retirement, but the pay-off is respect, respect, respect.

 Ladies, especially the seasoned educators, are you in need of an updated makeup routine?
 Even a new shade of lipstick (what, no lipstick?) may be needed.
 Consider adding new accessories to accent your blazers.
 The days of cutesy “teacher” necklaces with wood beads and blocks of the current holiday are so over.
 Smart blazers, light or heavy weight depending or your climate add that touch of professional class when coupled with accessories such as smart earrings and a necklace.